jhvanderschee/jekyllcodex/_without-plugin/atom-feed.md

 ### How it works

-If you want an atom feed, add this code in a 'feed.xml' file to the root of your project:
+The atom feed, in the 'feed.xml' file uses Liquid to build the XML.
+The file contains the following code:

 ```
 {% raw %}---